4therealm/prework-study-guide/README.md

 ## Description

-My goal os to provide an organized space to store information for the bootcamp, while also practicing skills i will be using in bootcamp. by gaining a grasp on the basics of HTML, CSS, GIT, and JAVASCRIPT I have a solid foundation to build on.
+My goal is to provide an organized space to store information for the bootcamp, while also practicing skills i will be using in bootcamp. by gaining a grasp on the basics of HTML, CSS, GIT, and JAVASCRIPT I have a solid foundation to build on.

 ## Installation